 - Using a non-stick pan, use a small amount of oil (I use an oil sprayer) to coat the pan.
 This is more for browning the pancakes than anything.
 So you really do not need much.
 The pancakes will end up being browner than a normal pancake due to the banana.

 - Pour the batter into the pan, but keep the heat somewhere between low and medium.
 This won't cook properly on high heat.
 They take a little longer to cook, but they are totally worth it.

-- Serve with maple syrup (Mini Chef’s favorite), or peanut butter, or just plain mashed bananas and a side of scrambled eggs!
+- Serve with maple syrup or peanut butter, or just plain banana slices and a side of scrambled eggs!